cruisen/cli-calc/README.md

 ## Introduction

-Just using python at the command line provides a pretty decent calculator:
+Using plain python at the command line already provides a pretty decent calculator:

 ```bash
 $ python